antoshkaplus/Android_Words/docs/notes.md

 and as much as possible independently
 * For synchronization we will keep both: version and timestamp.
 It eases out the whole process and may be helpful in the future.

+# General sync process
+- check if update object present and special flag on
+    - if flag not on - remove update object and
+- in transaction
+    - get update object
+    - put update object to local storage
+    - extract update object from db
+    - seal update object with special flag
+-

 android predefined text sizes: